 This systemd timer job will re-run and update the

 /var/cache/motd-news every 12 hours.
 Upon user login, the contents of /var/cache/motd-news is just printed to screen.
 This is how MOTD works.

 Also, a custom user-agent string is included in

 /etc/update-motd.d/50-motd-news file to report information about your computer.
 If you look into

 /etc/update-motd.d/50-motd-news file, you will see the following code:

 # Piece together the user agent USER_AGENT="curl/$curl_ver $lsb $platform $cpu $uptime"

 That means, the MOTD retriever reports your operating system release, hardware platform, CPU type and uptime to Canonical.

 Hope you got the basic idea about MOTD.

 Let us now get back to the topic.
-I don’t want this feature.
-How do I disable it?
+I don't want this feature, how to disable it?
 If the promotional links in the welcome message still bothers you and you wanted to disable them permanently, here is a quick way to disable it.